gdgtoledo/katangapp-android/CONTRIBUTING.md

 #### Method endings
 There won't be a blank line before method endings.

+## Names
+Use camel case for variables and methods.

 ## Order
 Having an order criterium  will increase speed when searching for them.